Hawaii state family court

 They have exclusive jurisdiction over cases involving legal minors, such as juvenile delinquency, status offenses, abuse and neglect, termination of parental rights, adoption, guardianships and detention among others.
 The family courts also oversee cases of domestic relations involving divorce, child support, and custody matters.

+The family courts are not constituted as separate courts with their own judges.
+Judges of the circuit courts and district courts sit as family court judges.